This

 open-air restaurant.
 Dining together, we first witness Tone’s

-eccentricity with his diatribe upon Laughton.
+eccentricity with his diatribe against Laughton.
 The tower is his

-sanctuary and metaphor for being above everyone else.
+sanctuary and a metaphor for being above everyone else.
 He suggests to

-Laughton with his seeming lack of evidence, he will never be
+Laughton that, with his seeming lack of evidence, he will never be

 caught.